MerliMejia/Abstracto/README.md

 - tinygltf
 - Dear ImGui

 If `slangc` is not installed, the checked-in `.spv` files still allow the project to build.
 You only need `slangc` when you add or modify Slang shaders and want CMake to regenerate them automatically.

-## How to use the example target

-The `Abstracto` executable currently builds from `apps/module_examples/renderer/main.cpp`.

-That file is intentionally small and is meant to be replaced by following tutorials and experiments.
-The tutorials in this repo are written around that workflow: change the example entry point, build, run, study the next abstraction.

-## Scope note
+## Scope

-This repo is only the renderer.
+This repo is the renderer.

-Higher-level systems such as scene management, animation, editor tooling, and runtime composition are intended to live outside this repo and be integrated elsewhere.
+Scene management, animation playback, asset import orchestration, editor tooling, and application composition are intentionally kept outside this repo and assembled in the wider workspace.

-If you want a renderer that stays close enough to Vulkan to study, but still gives you reusable pass-oriented building blocks, that is what `Abstracto` is for.
+If you want a renderer that stays close enough to Vulkan to study while still giving you reusable rendering layers, that is what `Abstracto` is for.